Correction & corpus rebuild — SOoL v2.0.0, 6 August 2026

 Matches RC3 because both sever a Hohfeldian correlation, but CC does it at Node 7: the court acknowledges the right exists and was violated, then refuses to enforce the correlative duty through immunity or structural bar.
 The court is effectively saying: your right was violated, and the person who violated it faces no obligation to answer for it.
 This is ontologically impossible in a coherent legal system — a right without a correlative duty is not a right in any meaningful sense.
 The qualified immunity doctrine in civil rights cases is the paradigm: "Assuming a constitutional violation occurred, the right was not clearly established, so the officer is immune."
 Right acknowledged; duty refused.
 The 0.14 weight reflects that this is a recognized structural contradiction built directly into doctrine — not an accident but a deliberate structural choice with serious ontological consequences.

-High weight but below CF and RCL because RPF almost always cascades from Recognition Failure rather than firing independently.
-When Node 7 fails (right not recognized), Node 8 necessarily fails too — the claimant has no recognized right to repair.
-The corpus confirms this at a phi correlation of 0.933.
+High weight but below CF and RCL because, under the v1 annotation rules, RPF almost always cascaded from Recognition Failure rather than firing independently.
+When Node 7 failed (right not recognized), Node 8 was stipulated to fail too — the claimant has no recognized right to repair.
+This cascade was imposed by annotation RULE 1, not discovered: the measured phi of 0.953 records rule compliance, not an empirical regularity.
+The rule has since been removed.
+Across the completed corpus, RPF no longer cascades from Node 7 and fires in 5.6% of cases rather than 64%; measured freely the Node 7/Node 8 association falls from 0.953 to 0.75, with the two nodes diverging in 13.9% of cases.
+That residual coupling is not symmetric, and the asymmetry is the interesting part: remedy failure almost always implies effect failure (98.9%), while effect failure leaves a remedy intact in roughly a fifth of cases.
+The 0.953 figure is a v1 artifact retained here only to document what the rule did.
+The passage below, on RPF firing independently, describes what v2 is now measuring directly.
 The weight is set high enough to reflect that blocked repair is genuinely serious, while acknowledging the cascade nature of most RPF findings.
 The important exceptions — where RPF fires independently — are the most structurally interesting cases: habeas corpus (the entire proceeding challenges prior repair adequacy), FRAND patent licensing (the remedy pathway is explicitly blocked by licensing obligations), and some qualified immunity cases where relief is theoretically available but procedurally inaccessible.

 AI0.12Authority Inflation — personal will displaces the normN1→N2